udo-munk/z80pack/doc/README-pico.txt

-Let's first have a bief look at the hardware, I've setup the dev prototyp on breadboard, which is a good thing as you will see in a moment ;-)
+Let's first have a brief look at the hardware, I've setup the dev prototyp on breadboard, which is a good thing as you will see in a moment ;-)

 picoboard1: